Sin City Deciples Motorcycle Club: Criminal allegations and incidents

 The revenue of the Sin City Deciples reportedly comes from the sale of illicit drugs and they are regarded as a criminal organization by law enforcement.

 The earliest documented instance of the group's run-in with the law dates back to July 1968 when a pair of Sin City Deciples members were arrested and charged with raping a white woman in Gary, Indiana.
 The arrests subsequently sparked racial tensions and resulted in local riots that led to lootings.
 In response, curfew laws were put into effect and hundreds of police in addition to 550 members of the National Guard were deployed with the intent of suppressing the conflict.
-The riots went on for days and ended with the arrest of 123 African-Americans who were charge with resisting arrest.
+The riots went on for days and ended with the arrest of 123 African Americans who were charged with resisting arrest.
 An additional 47 individuals were charged with curfew violations.

 On January 11, 2009, a Sin City Deciples member by the name of Charlie Joe “Coyote” Wilson, Jr. gunned down 33-year-old Charles Edward “Big Charlie” Bevelle Jr. in an execution-style shooting.
 The murder, which took place on an interstate road in Birmingham, Alabama, stemmed from a gang conflict as Bevelle had been the president of a rival biker gang to the Sin City Deciples, Sho' Nuff.

 Three Sin City Deciples were stopped by authorities while they were riding in a car en route to the Annual Bikers Roundup in Hampton, Georgia on August 6, 2006.
 The vehicle was searched where drugs and weapons were uncovered.
 The driver, Ernest Jackson, were arrested for speeding and theft while passenger Melvin Bartcher was charged with drug possession and theft.
-The third passenger, Vernon Rogers, was also charged with theft and received harsher theft charges on account of being a convicted felon.
+The third passenger, Vernon "Bobcat" Rogers, was also charged with theft and received harsher theft charges on account of being a convicted felon.

 Following an FBI investigation, four members of the belonging to the Cleveland, Ohio chapter of the Sin City Deciples were indicted on check fraud charges: Vincent “Gutta” Butler, George “Geo” Hannet, Darnell “Lyfe” Milton and Deonte “Smoke” Sullins.
 The individuals had allegedly purchased 25 vehicles and two stereo systems with phony checks from sellers on various online marketplaces such as Craigslist.
 After buying many of the automobiles, they were resold and/or stripped down for parts.
 Some of these vehicles were found at the group's old clubhouse in Cleveland.

-On June 7 of 2011, an unidentified biker was spotted throwing a flammable item through the window of the group's Pittsburgh, Pennsylvania clubhouse before departing from the scene in a Harley Davidson motorcycle.
+On June 7 of 2011, an unidentified biker was spotted throwing a flammable item through the window of the group's Pittsburgh, Pennsylvania clubhouse before departing from the scene on a Honda motorcycle.